Official Notices are published weekly during the racing season. You can access this year's Official Notices at the following links:

 Apprentice Rider Policy (Hurdles)

-- New applicants shall have ridden in five (5) races (acceptable to the Stewards Advisory Committee) over fences at Point-to-Points or three (3) sanctioned races over timber prior to being granted an NSA Provisional License to ride over hurdles.
+- New applicants shall have ridden in three (3) races (acceptable to the Stewards Advisory Committee) over fences at Point-to-Points or three (3) sanctioned races over timber prior to being granted an NSA Provisional License to ride over hurdles.

 - An apprentice jockey license shall be considered “provisional” by the Stewards Advisory Committee until the jockey wins two (2) hurdle races or completes ten (10) sanctioned rides over hurdles, whichever occurs first.
 Additionally, the Stewards Advisory Committee reserves the right to determine whether an apprentice jockey is permitted to ride in any hurdle race.